Calls to premium numbers are expensive and are not included in phone contract allowances, but there are ways you can call premium numbers for free.

-Plus, for many of them, while you sit on hold your call is costing you and they are getting rich for it.
+Plus, for many of them, while you sit on hold, your call is costing you, and they are getting rich for it.

 However, there are ways that you can get around paying for these types of calls so you can call premium numbers for free.

-There are SO Many Numbers – What are They?
+There are SO many numbers – what are they?

 The costs to call each of the numbers (if they are not included in your free allowance) varies depending on whether you are calling from a landline or mobile.

-Numbers to Avoid
+Numbers to avoid

 These calls will not be included in your inclusive allowance.